strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 heroku open
 ```

 If you see the Strapi Welcome page, you have correctly set-up, configured and deployed your Strapi project on Heroku.
 You will now need to set-up your `admin user` as the production database is brand-new and empty.
+Add `/admin` to the end of your website address to access the signup page.

 ## Project updates